wahidmansoor/vista1/AUTHENTICATION_STATUS.md

    - Complete Auth0 authentication
    - Should be redirected back to intended page
    - Header should show user information

-5. **Test Auto-Logout**:
-   - Remain inactive for 10 minutes
-   - Should be logged out automatically
-   - Attempting to access protected routes should redirect to login

 ## 📁 Key Files